 You will be sent emails about specific opportunities for which you are initially eligible, but may need to provide additional materials.
 These opportunities will tell you exactly what is needed—including your resume, personal statement, and letter of recommendation.

 Start your general application today!
 Search in One.IU for the “IU Scholarships” tile.

 Department of Biology faculty and postdoc fellows will be emailed a link to a web page where they may upload their recommendation letters.
 Non-departmental science faculty and science postdocs should contact the Department of Biology’s undergraduate advising office for assistance.

 Student awards ceremony

-Recipients of this award will be recognized at a student awards ceremony held on Friday, April 26, 2019, at 3:30 p.m. in Jordan Hall A100.
+Recipients of this award will be recognized at an online student awards ceremony at 7:30 p.m. on Thursday, April 29, 2021.